How to Automate Manual Invoice Processing

 What are the steps of invoice processing?

 The steps of invoice processing include receiving the invoice from the vendor, verifying the invoice against purchase orders and receipts, entering the data into accounting or ERP software, sending the invoice for approval, making the payment, and archiving the invoice for auditing purposes.
-Each step ensures accuracy and accountability in managing financial transactions.
+Each step ensures invoice accuracy and accountability in managing financial transactions.

 What is the difference between e invoice and manual invoice?